COPYRIGHT WARNING:

 - Use compressed air to dry them up (middle).

-- You should be able to see now the color of each component.
+- You should be able to see now the color of each component of the vacuum pump connectors.

 - Gently blow through them with your mouth in the same vacuum direction (outside to inside) and make sure air passes through.

-Clean well all other parts to get the rid of the aged oil:
+Clean well all other parts of your vacuum pump to get the rid of the aged oil:

 Refitting

-- Replace the connectors' seals with new ones.
-You will find these at a specialized industrial rubber material shop or hardware shops.
+- Replace the vacuum pump connectors' seals with new ones.

 - Use exclusively high temperature EPDM or Silicone O-ring seals for the connectors.